RafaFT/100-days-of-code/r2-log.md

 1. Finally learned how to push errors to the GCP's Error Reporting Service (which includes an e-mail and a notification push on Android) without having to raise a runtime error with `panic` (which would break a CF instance, hitting performance).
 It turns out I was trying to use the [wrong package (_logging_)](https://pkg.go.dev/cloud.google.com/go/logging), when I should be using the [errorreporting package](https://pkg.go.dev/cloud.google.com/go/errorreporting).
 Both packages are fairly similar (same concepts of async, flush and entry) and I think they are both awesome!

 2. Implemented query string capabilities to the `getRecords` handler, with support for `from`, `to`, `order`, `limit` and `fields`.

+### R2D54 - 2020/07/21

+Today was a very productive day...

+1. Created a couple more handlers for the Indicator's API.
+2. Adjusted the query parameters for each handler (very similar to the implementation on the [Truck Driver Trip System API](https://github.com/RafaFT/truck-driver-trip-system)).
+3. Started working on the `addIndicator` handler, and solving the [Firestore issue](https://github.com/googleapis/google-cloud-go/issues/2610) of not supporting custom types (and therefore marshal and unmarshal).